cmh171/CS4371Project/README.md

 --------------------------------------------

 B. Server Setup

+A REST server needs to be running in order to mediate updates between the Application and the Device.
+This REST server is connecting to a cloud instance of MongoDB.

     1. Once the source code is downloaded, unzip the compressed file to a desired location
         hereby known as $folder.